 The Joshua York Legacy Foundation is a Maryland 501(c)(3) non-profit and all donations are tax deductible.
 Our EIN is 83-1608612 and our IRS confirmation letter can be requested by email to email@example.com.
 To learn more about The Joshua York Legacy Foundation’s mission, programs, and community involvement, please visit joshuayorkfoundation.org.

 My degree is in Teacher Education.
 However, most of my career has been spent as a Business Analyst and Application Systems Analyst in the healthcare field, working for United Healthcare and Johns Hopkins Healthcare.
+I still hold a part time position with Johns Hopkins.

 In my high school years, I lost 4 classmates to suicide, one of which was a close family friend.
 As a result, I learned as much as I could about the signs of suicide and how to help others, as well as myself, to battle the lies of suicide.
 The lies that our brains tell us – that we’re alone, we’re a burden, I’ll never recover from this pain… the list goes on.
 I used these skills to educate my children, to help them help themselves and others.
 And I was able to help Josh when he reached out during his freshman year at college.
 I found him a counselor he liked and we continued to talk as he worked through his issues.